pymeasure/pymeasure/docs/dev/adding_instruments.rst

 .. _Python string format: https://docs.python.org/3/library/string.html#format-specification-mini-language

-We can use this property to set the voltage to 100 mV, which will send the appropriate command and then requests the current voltage.
+We can use this property to set the voltage to 100 mV, which will send the appropriate command, and then to request the current voltage:

 .. doctest::

     >>> extreme = Extreme5000("GPIB::1")
-    >>> extreme.voltage = 0.1        # Sends ":VOLT 0.1"
+    >>> extreme.voltage = 0.1        # Sends ":VOLT 0.1" to set the voltage to 100 mV
     >>> extreme.voltage              # Sends ":VOLT?" to query for the current value 0.1

 Finally, the :func:`Instrument.setting <pymeasure.instruments.Instrument.setting>` function can only set, but not read values.

-Using the :func:`Instrument.control <pymeasure.instruments.Instrument.control>`, :func:`Instrument.measurement <pymeasure.instruments.Instrument.measurement>` and :func:`Instrument.control <pymeasure.instruments.Instrument.control>` functions, you can create a number of properties for basic measurements and controls.
+Using the :func:`Instrument.control <pymeasure.instruments.Instrument.control>`, :func:`Instrument.measurement <pymeasure.instruments.Instrument.measurement>`, and :func:`Instrument.control <pymeasure.instruments.Instrument.control>` functions, you can create a number of properties for basic measurements and controls.

 The next sections detail additional features of :func:`Instrument.control <pymeasure.instruments.Instrument.control>` that allow you to write properties that cover specific ranges, or have to map between a real value to one used in the command.
 Furthermore it is shown how to perform more complex processing of return values from your device.